 The Metamorphosis Project

 Alex-Andre Thevenot White

 The Metamorphosis Project is a collective art experience made possible by the cooperation of participants in the creation of live transformative art.

-By facing each side of the interactive rotating sculpture viewers align their physical symmetry together to create an infinity of changing personas and to bring insight from physical, sociological and spiritual transformations.
+By facing each side of the interactive rotating sculpture viewers align their physical symmetry together to create an infinite amount of changing personas and to bring insight from physical, sociological and spiritual transformations.

-The Metamorphosis installation was created by French-American artist Alex Andre to bring forth our perceived notion of self in an effort to embrace togetherness.
+French-American artist Alex Andre created the Metamorphosis installation to address our perceived notion of self in an effort to embrace togetherness.

 Project Leads Míša Rýgrová and Réza Sléhová